 So how does this translate to Apple Pay?

 An estimated 15% of mobile devices globally are Apple - a huge potential user base for their mobile payment method: Apple Pay.
 Apple has cultivated incredible long-term customer loyalty, which has developed them into not only a brand but a lifestyle.
-Despite the mobile phone industry having choices that are cheaper, technologically superior, or better designed than Apple, 91.1% of surveyed users of iPhones said they intend to stay with Apple.
+Despite the mobile phone industry having choices that are cheaper, technologically superior, or better designed than Apple, 91.1% of iPhone users surveyed said they intend to stay with Apple.

 With Apple ID, Apple Pay is accessible to users across multiple devices, making payment easier across multiple channels.
 Don’t have your card on you when online shopping?
 You can use Apple Pay on your MacBook.
 Went for a run and desperately need a bottle of water?
 No need to worry, you can pay using your watch.
 Apple has therefore succeeded in tapping into the Gen Z demand for products that are easy to use and communicate seamlessly – ensuring that they are embedded into everyday life and maintain their position as a brand favourite.